 “An almost encyclopedic chronicle of women in 17th century England…wives, warriors, heiresses, preachers… alive with anecdote after anecdote.” – The New York Times Book Review

-ANTONIA FRASER is the author of many internationally bestselling historical works, including Love and Louis XIV, Marie Antoinette, which was made into a film by Sofia Coppola, The Wives of Henry VIII, Mary Queen of Scots, and Faith and Treason: The… More about Antonia Fraser
+Antonia Fraser is the author of many internationally bestselling historical works, including Love and Louis XIV, Mary Queen of Scots, and Marie Antoinette, which was made into a film by Sofia Coppola.
+She is also the author of two memoirs, Must You Go? and… More about Antonia Fraser